The Byker District Heating System provides heating and hot water to all of the homes and many other buildings on the

 - Replacement of obsolete radiators, tanks and pipework as required to bring all properties up to a modern standard.

-In addition to all these improvements, BCT is also reviewing options to install an additional biomass boiler.
+In addition to all these improvements, BCT is also reviewing options to install an additional biomass boiler or combined heat and power boiler.
 This has the potential to bring significant benefits to Byker and opportunities for grant funding are being investigated at present.

 If you would like further information about the Byker District Heating System please contact BCT by calling Freephone 0800 5335 442 or in person at the BCT office.